SpektraSystems/CloudLabs-Catalog-Release-Notes/Release-Notes/CloudLabs-Catalog-Release-Notes.md

    * The catalogue has been updated in alignment with the new FY26 Microsoft guidelines.
    * Lab descriptions and intended audience details have been revamped for clarity and consistency.
    * Azure Services and Products are updated with latest branding names.
-   * Solution Play Name Updates wrt FY26:
+   * Solution Play Name Updates with respect to FY26:

      | **FY25 Solution Play Name** | **FY26 Solution Play Name** |
      | --------------------------- | --------------------------- |